transcode-de/correos/docs/source/index.rst

 ***********************
-Correos's documentation
+correos's documentation
 ***********************

-Welcome to Correos's documentation!
+Welcome to *correos*'s documentation!

 Please see the :ref:`introduction page <introduction>` to get an overview of the main content included in this documentation.

 Feel free to get in touch if you have any questions.

 Contents